MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/prepare-a-non-routable-domain-for-directory-synchronization.md

 description: "Learn what to do if you have a non-routale domain associated with your on-premises users before you synchronize with Office 365."
 ---

-# How to prepare a non-routable domain for directory synchronization
+# Prepare a non-routable domain for directory synchronization
 When you synchronize your on-premises directory with Office 365 you have to have a verified domain in Azure Active Directory.
 Only the User Principal Names (UPN) that are associated with the on-premises domain are synchronized.
 However, any UPN that contains an non-routable domain, for example .local (like billa@contoso.local), will be synchronized to an .onmicrosoft.com domain (like billa@contoso.onmicrosoft.com).

 If you currently use a .local domain for your user accounts in Active Directory it's recommended that you change them to use a verified domain (like billa@contoso.com) in order to properly sync with your Office 365 domain.

 ## What if I only have a .local on-premises domain?